emproof-com/nyxstone/README.md

 [![PyPI](https://img.shields.io/pypi/v/nyxstone.svg)](https://pypi.org/project/nyxstone)
 [![cpp-docs](https://github.com/emproof-com/nyxstone/actions/workflows/doxygen.yml/badge.svg)](https://emproof-com.github.io/nyxstone/)

-Nyxstone is a powerful assembly and disassembly library based on LLVM.
-It doesn’t require patches to the LLVM source tree and links against standard LLVM libraries available in most Linux distributions.
-Implemented as a C++ library, Nyxstone also offers Rust and Python bindings.
-It supports all official LLVM architectures and allows to configure architecture-specific target settings.
+Nyxstone is a fast assembly and disassembly library built on top of LLVM.
+It does not require patches to the LLVM source tree and links against the standard LLVM libraries shipped by most Linux distributions, Homebrew, and `apt.llvm.org`.
+The core is a C++ library with Rust and Python bindings.
+Nyxstone supports every architecture the linked LLVM ships with and lets you configure architecture-specific CPU and feature settings.

 ![Nyxstone Python binding demo](/images/demo.svg)